What Is Keyword Research?

 Semrush

-The Semrush tool provides a large keyword database with various match types, including broad, phrase, exact, and related keywords.
-It also offers features for analysing keyword difficulty.
+The Semrush tool provides a large keyword database with various match types, including broad, phrase, exact, and related keywords. and keyword difficulty.

 Ahrefs

-Ahrefs offers a vast amount of keywords with metrics like search volume, traffic potential, and keyword difficulty.
+Ahrefs offers a vast amount of keywords with metrics like search volume & traffic potential.
 It can identify keywords that your competitors rank for but you don’t.

 Keywords Everywhere